gregbartels/ais_json/README.md

 ```

 ## usage:

+1. Receiving the data from the receiver: use AISDispatcher (http://www.aishub.net/ais-dispatcher)  to recieve the stream on your machine.

+2. Decoding raw NMEA messages: use ais_json to decode and upload data to APRS.fi.

+This code reads the AISdispatcher UCP stream, so for example, set AISDIspatcher output to  `PORT = 5000, IP='127.0.0.1'` this script  (ais_json) needs to be running in the background.

 edit settings.py to include your aprs.fi account name and SeCrEtKeY

 Your AIS SeCrEtKeY can be found in https://aprs.fi/account/ under "AIS password"